Cookies on Fareham Borough Council's website

 Air quality leaflet

-Our air quality action plan steering group, together with NHS Hampshire, has published a leaflet (974 KB) on the subject of poor local air quality.
+Our air quality action plan steering group, together with NHS Hampshire, has published a leaflet PDF (974 KB) on the subject of poor local air quality.
 It lets you know how you can help reduce local air pollution by thinking about more sustainable forms of transport such as walking, cycling, taking public transport or car sharing.
 If you would like a copy please contact regulatory@fareham.gov.uk.

 What can I do to reduce air pollution?